-I was on a business trip in Mason City, Iowa, with my favorite chauffeur Mr. Botkin during the summer of 2013.
+I was on a business trip in Mason City, Iowa, (US Veteran clients) with my favorite chauffeur Mr. Botkin during the summer of 2013.
 On the way out of town we stopped at the Rose Bowl for a little entertainment.
 There’s a tendency to drive around even hundreds of miles with our bowling balls (yes, safely in the trunk).
-Ya never know when the mood to make some strikes (or gutter balls) will hit!
+Ya never know when the mood to bowl strikes!

-Randy really makes a racket when his ball strikes the pins!
+Randy’s bowling style stirs up quite a racket, especially when his ball wipes out all 10 pins!
 His posture at the end of his follow through looks like he’s ‘a hoppin’ on one foot ballerina!
-And the noise that emits from his vocal cords….with Botkin embroidered on his shirt above his heart, he’s a bowling man alright (just not that high scoring…me neither)!
+And the noise that emits from his vocal cords and Botkin embroidered on his shirt above his heart, he’s a down right bowling man!

-I’m more of a slow and steady, aiming for good form, keeping the ball lined up with the directional arrows kind of bowler (the concept how I prefer to golf too) and hope for that distinct noise of scattering pins!
-Steerike!
+I’m more of a slow and steady, aiming for good form, keeping the ball lined up with the directional arrows kind of bowler (the concept similar to how I prefer to golf too) and hope for that distinct noise of scattering pins!
+I’ll take any knocked down!
 On this summer day we bowled a few games and had a great time!
 I don’t remember any scores, but who cares!
-Okay, fine I’m sure he beat me….
+Okay, fine I’m sure his score was better than mine.

-A couple days after the business trip, Randy’s neck was tilted.
+A few days after the trip, Randy’s neck was tilted.
 Questions about how he felt and the reason as to why the askew head revealed no valid answer and no comprehension he was even guarding his head.
 Then came complaints of “feeling out of wack.”

 I took his pulse…and ahhh, felt long gaps of time before the next beat, and those beats I could feel were not the same strength.
-I swear his heart was skipping a beat (and not because he is sooo in love with me), and knew this was not right.
-His timing was off [literally!]
-Randy made a visit to our family doctor who referred to a specialist.
-Low and behold Mr. Botkin was diagnosed with atrial fibrillation.
+I swear his heart was skipping a beat (and not because he is sooo in love with me), and realized his timing was off (literally)!
+Randy made a visit to our family doctor who referred him to a specialist.
+Low and behold came the diagnosis of atrial fibrillation.

-He was placed on Warfarin; his INRs regularly taken.
-The stress tests, too.
-We had to watch out for vitamin K sources (and I love blueberries and kale!) and be sure he took care of himself especially now more than ever; and not miss any medical appointments!
+Randy went through several tests and was placed on Warfarin with INRs regularly taken.
+Nutritionally, he had to avoid sources of vitamin K (and I love blueberries and kale!), take good care of his health and not miss any medical appointments!
 This is just like my dad, who has chronic AFib.
 They shared stories about their health.
 How’s your INR?
 Pretty darn good, what about you?
 Well, I could lower it a point or two…!
-My dad actually does his own testing.
+My dad actually does his own INR testing.